nojb/staged-ocs/README.md

 Scheme values (S-expressions) are of the type `sval`.

-Before evaluation Scheme values are compiled to internal representations of the type code.
+Before evaluation Scheme values are compiled to internal representations of the type `scode`.
 This is done by the function

     Ocs_compile.compile : env -> sval -> scode